nvimpel/chipwhisperer/docs/source/debugging.rst

 One of ChipWhisperer's main objectives has always been to make it easier to learn about and experiment with side-channel attacks.
-This experience has always been best on our three primary targets - STM32F devices, XMega devices, and AVR devices.
+This experience has always been best on our three primary targets - STM32F devices, XMEGA devices, and AVR devices.
 One reason for this is that we support programming these devices via built-in bootloaders, meaning no external hardware is required to use these devices.
 If you have a ChipWhisperer capture board, you're good to go!